 The answer really depends upon the quality of your hoodie.
 If the construction on it is exquisite and the materials are also great, then no amount of washing is going to harm your hoodie.

-However, cheap fast fashion sweatshirts from H&M and Zara are the first ones to lose their shape.
+However, cheap oversized sweatshirts from H&M and Zara are the first ones to lose their shape.

 There is no need to hold your breath every time you wash your sweatshirts though.
 In most cases, if you follow my recommendation of wearing your hoodie a few times between every wash, you can be sure that no damage is going to happen to it.